quantumlib/Cirq/docs/gates.md

 and ``ThreeQubitGate`` classes for these common gate sizes.

 The most common type of ``Gate`` is one that corresponds to applying a unitary evolution on the qubits that the gate acts on.
-However ``Gate``s can also correspond to noisy evolution on the qubits.
-This version of a gate is not used when sending the circuit to an actual quantum computer for execution, of course, but can be used with various simulators.
+``Gate``s can also correspond to noisy evolution on the qubits.
+This version of a gate is not used when sending the circuit to a quantum computer for execution, but it can be used with various simulators.
 See [noise documentation](noise.md) .